eggheads/eggdrop/doc/sphinx_source/mainDocs/twitch.rst

 **********
 Disclaimer
 **********
 We should also make clear that Eggdrop is in no way affiliated with Twitch in any way, and Twitch fully controls their own platform, to include the IRC gateway.
-This was just a fun project implemented at the request of some users to interact with Twitch as it stood at the time of this development.
-At anytime, Twitch could choose to alter or cease their IRC connectivity, thereby rendering this Eggdrop module useless.
+This was just a fun project implemented at the request of some users to interact with the Twitch IRC development gateway as it existed at the time of development.
+At any time, Twitch could choose to alter or discontinue their IRC connectivity, thereby rendering this Eggdrop module useless.
 Eggdrop developers are also unable to offer technical support for Twitch-specific issues encountered while using this module.

 ***********************
 Registering with Twitch
 ***********************
 #.
 Register an account with Twitch.
-At the time of writing, this is done by visiting _`Twitch`: http://twitch.tv/ and clicking on the Sign Up button.
+At the time of writing, this is done by visiting `Twitch <http://twitch.tv/>`_ and clicking on the Sign Up button.
 #.
 Generate a token to authenticate your bot with Twitch.
-At the time of writing, this is done by visiting the _twitch OAuth generator`: https://twitchapps.com/tmi/ while logged in to the account you just created.
+At the time of writing, this is done by visiting the `Twitch OAuth generator <https://twitchapps.com/tmi/>`_ while logged in to the account you just created.
 The token will be an alphanumeric string.
 Write it down!

 ***********************
 Editing the config file